libcpr/cpr/README.md

 The only explicit requirements are:

-* a C++11 compatible compiler such as Clang or GCC.
-The minimum required version of GCC is unknown, so if anyone has trouble building this library with a specific version of GCC, do let me know
+* a C++11 compatible compiler such as Clang or GCC (4.8+).
+The minimum required version of Clang is unknown, so if anyone has trouble building this library with a specific version of Clang, please let me know.
 * curl and its development libraries